 If you are moving out of town, get copies of your mammogram films.
 Your new doctor will have the benefit of your prior studies for comparison with your most recent examination.
 Radiologists are only required to keep films for seven (7) years.
 Unless you obtain the films or copies of the films, the X-ray department will discard your mammograms after the appropriate period of time.
 Also, take copies of your medical records with you.

 No lump should be left in the breast for more than a few months.
 A palpable lump needs to be evaluated by mammography, ultrasound and biopsy, if necessary, even in women under 30 years of age.
 Since breast cancers in younger women are more aggressive than those in older women, it is especially important for younger women not to delay in determining whether or not a lump is cancerous.

 Just because a breast lump stays the same size doesn’t mean its prognosis remains the same.
 Prompt diagnosis and treatment of breast cancer is important, even if the mass does not show an increase in size during the delay.
 Even without observable changes in size, breast cancers can change in their aggressiveness and virulence over time.
-Waiting to see if a mass grows to determine whether or not to remove it for examination is not a satisfactory way to monitor a potential breast cancer.
-Any delay is sufficient to increase the aggressiveness and potential spread of the cancer.
+Waiting to see if a mass grows to determine whether or not to remove it for examination is not a satisfactory way to monitor potential breast cancer.
+Any delay is sufficient to increase the aggressiveness and potential spread of cancer.